jrenaud90/TidalPy/Papers/2025-JOSS/paper.md

 compressibility (See \autoref{fig:compressibility}).
 This additional physics has been shown to be important for certain worlds during certain epochs.
 TidalPy's Love number solver has been benchmarked against others tools that provide some of the same functionality including `ALMA3` [@alma3; @pyalma] and `LoadDef` [@loaddef].
-Other tools exist that, unlike the current version of TidalPy, can calculate multi-dimensional Love numbers [@Qin+2014nov; @Rovira-Navarro+2024maya; @Berne+2023nov].
+Other tools exist that, unlike the current version of TidalPy, can calculate multidimensional Love numbers [@Qin+2014nov; @Rovira-Navarro+2024maya; @Berne+2023nov].

 ![Bulk dissipation can lead to significant differences in both the Tidal (left) and Loading (right) Love numbers in this simplified Venus model. \label{fig:compressibility}](figures\wbg\compressibility_effects_venus.png){ width=50% }